dingxiong/research/lib/00readme.txt

 The shared library "libkssolve.so" is tested on my PC and the Mint machine.
 It works on Matlab 2013a/b, but not Matlab 2009b.
 If it does not work in your platform, please compile the library from the source code.

+Caution:

+No guarantee that the C++ code is correct, you need to varify the result of mex file with the original Matlab code in the backup folder.